jeffmerkey/netware-xscreensaver/README.md

 ### Installing the xscreensaver Code Base

-You can clone the xscreensaver-6.14 code base from github as follows using the 'git clone' command, or you can download the xscreensaver-6.14-0.tar.gz archive directly from github, then untar and extract the files.
+You can clone the xscreensaver code base from github as follows using the 'git clone' command, or you can download the xscreensaver-6.14-0.tar.gz archive directly from github, then untar and extract the files.